 Some backpackers may think that their nomadic tendencies would make travel insurance impossible for their trip – but think again.
 Not only is it possible, but it’s extremely important.
-Travel insurance can address many of your travel concerns and allow you to stay worry-free throughout your trip.
+Backpacker travel insurance can address many of your travel concerns and allow you to stay worry-free throughout your trip.

-What if your trip is delayed or interrupted?
+What if your backpacking trip is delayed or interrupted?

 What if your belongings are stolen?